The MiraCosta Promise Frequently asked questions

 How do I apply for “The Promise”?

 To apply to the program, eligible students must file a Free Application for Federal Student Aid (FAFSA) or a Dream Act application by May 11, 2017.
-Students who complete the eligibility requirements listed above will be automatically considered for the MiraCosta Promise and will be notified by May 19, 2017.
+Students who complete the eligibility requirements listed below will be automatically considered for the MiraCosta Promise and will be notified by May 19, 2017.

 What are the eligibility requirements for “The Promise”?